joeblau/sample-elevator-control-system/README.md

   - [ ] Emergency situation where elevator can't be used
   - [ ] Maintenance Mode e.g. movers or maintenance people
 - [ ] Added lowest and highest floors to elevators.
 Not all elevators in a building go to the same level
+- [ ] Better error and exception handling